-7. Conclusion
+6. Conclusion

-The last two decades have witnessed a sharp increase in the importance of social media as an information source.
+The last two decades have witnessed a sharp increase in the importance of social media as a source for investment research.
 While a growing literature studies the informativeness of specific social media sites, relatively little is known about how specific features of social media influence information production by contributors.
 This paper explores whether access to quantitative research can influence and enhance social media research.
-Our empirical strategy exploits the introduction of quantitative ratings on the Seeking Alpha platform as a shock to the availability of quantitative research.
+Our empirical strategy exploits the introduction of quantitative ratings on the Seeking Alpha platform as a shock that both educates investors about the value of quantitative research and increases the ease of collecting quantitative signals.